 The fifth reason businesses are turning to managed outsourced executive assistant services is to take advantage of administrative expertise they do not have internally—on the service and management sides.

-With a managed service, businesses get trained executive assistants, already onboarded onto their systems and tools, who show up ready to work on day one.
-They work in cohorts, so when they need to learn a new app or technology, they can quickly find someone on their team with that experience and learn from them, not from you.
+With a managed service, businesses get trained executive assistants who are already onboarded to their systems and tools and show up ready to work on day one.
+They work in cohorts, so when they need to learn a new app or technology, they can quickly find someone who is already onboarded to experience and learn from, not from you.

 “Remote assistant firms are remote work experts first,” SIA said.
 “With onsite work restricted, organizations having to source remote administrative support might prefer to use suppliers with well-established processes, technology, quality standards and protocols for remote work.”